 Here’s a reader question:

-So far we have been using Sharepoint for document libraries and Skype for Business for Chat and calls.
+So far we have been using SharePoint for document libraries and Skype for Business for Chat and calls.
 Now it seems that my workplace is complementing that with Teams for business communication and sharing/collaboration around meetings.
 Key question, how to start using Teams – creating teams, channels and so forth.

-Thanks for your question, In today’s tutorial i’ll focus on the basics of Teams and channel creation, so that you can get started with Teams.
+Thanks for your question, In today’s tutorial we’ll focus on the basics of Teams and channel creation, so that you can get started with Teams.
 Make sure to go through our entire catalog of Teams related content to go beyond the basics.

-Define new Microsoft Teams
+Define a new Microsoft Teams

-- Open Microsoft Teams
+- Open Microsoft Teams.

 - From the App bar in your left hand side, hit the Teams icon.